fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 ##### Revelation of the Torah

 The revelation of the Torah at Mount Sinai as depicted in Biblical illustrations After leaving Egypt, Musa leads the Israelites to Mount Sinai (Tur).
 Upon arrival, Musa leaves the people, instructing them that Harun is to be their leader during his absence.
 Musa is commanded by God to fast for thirty days and to then proceed to the valley of Tuwa for guidance.
 God orders Musa to fast again for ten days before returning.
 After completing his fasts, Musa returns to the spot where he had first received his miracles from God.
 He takes off his shoes as before and goes down into prostration.
-Musa prays to God for guidance and begs God to reveal himself to him.[52]
+Musa prays to God for guidance and begs God to reveal himself to him.
 It is narrated in the Quran that God tells him that it would not be possible for Musa to perceive God, but that He would reveal himself to the mountain, stating: "By no means canst thou see Me (direct); But look upon the mount; if it abide in its place, then shalt thou see Me."
 When God reveals himself to the mountain, it instantaneously turns into ashes, and Musa loses consciousness.
-When he recovers, he goes down in total submission and asks forgiveness of God.[53]
+When he recovers, he goes down in total submission and asks forgiveness of God.

 Musa is then given the Ten Commandments by God as Guidance and as Mercy.
-Meanwhile, in his absence, a man named Samiri creates a Golden Calf, proclaiming it to be the God of Musa.[54]
+Meanwhile, in his absence, a man named Samiri creates a Golden Calf, proclaiming it to be the God of Musa.
 The people begin to worship it.
 Harun attempts to guide them away from the Golden Calf, but the Israelites refuse to do so until Musa returns.
 Musa, having thus received the scriptures for his people, is informed by God that the Israelites has been tested in his absence, and they have gone astray by worshiping the Golden Calf.
-Musa comes down from the mountain and returns to his people.[55]
+Musa comes down from the mountain and returns to his people.
 The Quran states that Musa, in his anger, grabs hold of Harun by his beard and admonishes him for doing nothing to stop them, but when Harun tells Musa of his fruitless attempt to stop them, Musa understands his helplessness, and they both pray to God for forgiveness.
 Musa then questions Samiri for creating the Golden Calf.
-Samiri replies that it had simply occurred to him, and he had done so.[56]
+Samiri replies that it had simply occurred to him, and he had done so.
 Samiri is exiled, and the Golden Calf is burned to ashes, and the ashes are thrown into the sea.
-The wrong-doers who have worshipped the Calf are ordered to be punished for their crime.[57]
+The wrong-doers who have worshipped the Calf are ordered to be punished for their crime.

 Musa then chooses 70 elites from among the Israelites and orders them to pray for forgiveness.
 Shortly thereafter, the elders travel alongside Musa to witness the speech between Musa and God.
 Despite witnessing the speech between them, they refuse to believe until they see God with their own eyes, so as punishment, a thunderbolt kills them.
 Musa prays for their forgiveness, and they are resurrected.
 They return to camp and set up a tent dedicated to worshiping God, as Harun had taught them from the Torah.
 They resume their journey towards the Promised Land.